 We build systems to transform information locked in hard copy into datasets ready for analysis and visualization.

 Laterite deploys optical recognition techniques that can be used for example to grade student assessments, monitor attendance sheets, or extract information from administrative data.
 In our experience, optical recognition can generate high-quality data for relative low cost.

-Large language models are emerging as a game changer for the way organizations conduct day-to-day work.
+Optimization algorithms are emerging as a game changer for the way organizations conduct day-to-day work.
 When carefully used, LLMs can be used to enhance internal processes and streamline routine tasks.